-- What would you say to the person who’s tried prayer before but struggle to believe that it actually works?
+What would you say to the person who’s tried prayer before but struggle to believe that it works?

 Like in any relationship, communication takes effort.
 If your heart is repentant and you are praying in faith to God seeking His will.
 God hears your prayers.
-(Psalm 37:4) His answers may not what we wanted or in the time frame we desire but God’s perfect timing is ALWAYS best.
+(Psalm 37:4) His answers may not be what we wanted, or in the time frame we desire, but God’s perfect timing is ALWAYS best.
 We must trust Him.
 (Proverbs 3:5-6)

 Think about this; are you prioritizing your time talking with God?
-Do you thank Him for the evidences of Him working in your life…seen or unseen?
+Do you thank Him for the evidence of Him working in your life…seen or unseen?

 As I mentioned earlier, prayer is personal.
 Over the years, I have seen God answer prayer in not only my own life but the lives of others.
 I want to daily share with my Savior the desires of my heart and seek His will for my life.
-It is my hope that the reader will see how much God loves them and desires to commune with them.
+I hope that the reader will see how much God loves them and desires to commune with them.

 It’s my sincere hope that the readers of this book will be inspired to pray with purpose, persistence, and perseverance as they seek God’s will.
 To take a quote from my book, “Prayer is the conduit by which we can access God’s power.”
 Are you ready to unleash God’s power in your life?